 NAVA.
 The ventilation technology for premature babies that is also groundbreaking for adult intensive care

 Born 12 weeks too early with 50/50 chance at survival, Sabina Checketts has grown up to become a neonatal doctor herself, using new therapies and sophisticated technology to improve outcomes for premature babies.
-One such technique, invented by Getinge, utilizes sensors to help babies on ventilators breathe more easily and naturally—and it's increasingly being used on adults.
+One such technique, invented by Getinge, utilises sensors to help babies on ventilators breathe more easily and naturally—and it's increasingly being used on adults.
 It's just one part of a quiet revolution in intensive care.

 Based on a true story